 By 1895 Ashington employed 3,031 workers of whom 2,505 like WILLIAM, worked underground

-The Little Trapper describes the kind of life WILLIAM would have had as a trapper.
+Children in the Mines – A Miner’s Life describes the kind of life WILLIAM would have had as a trapper.

 Although WILLIAM doesn’t tell us which job he did next, it would most likely have been a putter, an adolescent boy who pushed or pulled full tubs from the board (unit of excavation into the coal cut by the hewers) or a driver, usually a boy who led horse drawn full tubs along the main underground roads out-bye (underground towards the shaft).